eclipse-iceoryx/iceoryx/iceoryx_examples/icecubetray/README.md

 ## Code walkthrough

-The user _roudi_ does not need root access rights.
-However, it needs _CAP\_KILL_ capability or similar rights on other POSIX operating system.
 RouDi needs to be able to send a _SIGKILL_ signal to the apps in case RouDi is shutdown.
+Hence, RouDi needs _CAP\_KILL_ capability or similar rights on other POSIX operating system.
+However, the user _roudi_ does not need root access rights.

 | Users        | privileged group | unprivileged group | infotainment group |   iceoryx group    |
 |--------------|:----------------:|:------------------:|:------------------:|:------------------:|